IotaSpencer/iotaspencer/README.md

 #### Currently Working on:

-* My website, currently being made using Flask(python) and having a backup using Jekyll(ruby)
+* My website, and a couple other projects to help my site be maintained.

 #### Pronouns